jcasasr/DUEF-GA/README.md

 # DUEF-GA

-Data Utility Evaluation Framework for Graph Anonymization
+Data Utility and Privacy Evaluation Framework for Graph Anonymization

 ## Getting Started

-Full description of these software can be found at:
+Full description of this software can be found at:

 Casas-Roma, J. (2018).
-"DUEF-GA: Data Utility and Privacy Evaluation Framework for GraphAnonymization".
-In XXX, pp. xx-yy.
+"DUEF-GA: Data Utility and Privacy Evaluation Framework for Graph Anonymization".
+International Journal of Information Security (IJIS), In press.

 ### Prerequisites